backender/marcjuch.li/projects/index.md

 With interests in server administration, service quality and availability as well as the open source project [ISPConfig](http://ispconfig.org) we are maintaining a powerful hosting environment:

-- 2 x Nameservers
+- Nameservers
-- 1 x Mailservers
+- Mailservers
-- 1 x Webservers
+- Webservers
 - X x VPS (Managed for clients)

 We are specialized in providing individual hosting setups.
 Especially ambitious clients using Symfony appreciate a harmonized server/application environment